cellery-io/sdk/README.md

     cellery list instances
     ```

-    You should not see any errors.
+    You shouldn't see any errors.

 Now that we have successfully installed Cellery, let's look at running a sample.